NCAR/HPC-Docs/docs/allocations/university-allocations/university-large-allocation-request-preparation-instructions.md

     on any reasonable GPU performance estimate from another system, including Casper.

-!!! note "Estimating Cheyenne core-hours."
+!!! note "Estimating core-hours."
-    Cheyenne allocations are made in
+    Some allocations are made in core-hours, including those for the previous supercomputer, Cheyenne.
-    core-hours.
-The recommended method for estimating your resource needs is to perform benchmark runs.
+    The recommended method for estimating core-hour resource needs is to perform benchmark runs.
 The core-hours used for a job are calculated by multiplying the number of processor cores used by the wall-clock duration in hours.
-Cheyenne core-hour calculations should assume that all jobs will run in the regular queue and that they are charged for use of all 36 cores on each node.
+Core-hour calculations assume that all jobs will run in the regular queue and that they are charged for use of all 36 cores on each node.

 **2. Campaign Storage.** In the table showing core-hours, include a